Magento 1 end of life and what it means for merchants

 In summary, M1 merchants should already be looking to upgrade to Magento Commerce 2.
 Over 8,000 sites are launched quarterly on M2 and there are already more than 30,000 existing sites.
 The ideal time to prepare for end of life is now, start talks with your development agency or begin the process of appointing a new Magento-certified agency.
 They are likely to have been through this process a number of times already and will be able to give you an estimated project timeline and cost as a starting point.

-Two Jay are a Magento Enterprise Certified Solutions Partner, with more than 20 Magento 2 launches.
-With a team of 54 Magento Specialists, Designers, Project Managers and Support team, clients range from small and medium-sized businesses looking to transition to the next stage of growth, to larger household names including Cadburys Gifts Direct, Cartridge Save, Bedeck Home and Jollyes.
+Two Jay are a Magento Enterprise Certified Solutions Partner who have undergone over 20 Magento 2 implementations.
+Their team consists of 54 Magento Specialists, Designers, Project Managers and Support team.
+Clients range from small and medium-sized businesses looking to transition to the next stage of growth, to larger household names including Cadburys Gifts Direct, Cartridge Save, Bedeck Home and Jollyes.